seeqc/seeqc-pyscqed/README.md

 Critical TODOs:
 - Parameter sweeps should be separated completely from the `NumericalSystem` class.
 Instead `NumericalSystem` should consume a sweep object and produce a result object.
+- Separate "evaluables" internally and refactor the configuration data into a proper structure.
 - Remove unused and unfinished features (phase slip, flux discretization)
 - Implement the algorithm for block diagonalization (optimal basis representation for node degrees of freedom)
 - Implement system partitioning support